-(c) An HCA Waiver may be submitted relative to an application for licensure or an application for renewal of licensure.
-A Host Community and an applicant or Marijuana Establishment may also submit an HCA Waiver after both parties have executed an HCA. (d) Acceptance of an HCA Waiver is limited to the specific application or license number(s) stated in the HCA Waiver request.

-(e) The Commission shall determine whether an HCA Waiver complies with 935 CMR 500.180(5).

-(f) An HCA Waiver that sets an expiration date or any conditions is deemed noncompliant.
+No party to an HCA may use an HCA Waiver to waive individual provisions of an Formatted: Left, Indent: First line: 0" (c) An HCA Waiver may be submitted relative to an application for licensure or an application for renewal of licensure.
+A Host Community and an Applicant or Marijuana Establishment may submit an HCA Waiver after both parties have Formatted: Underline Formatted: Left Formatted executed an HCA.
+Formatted Acceptance of an HCA Waiver is limited to the specific application or license number(s) stated in the HCA Waiver request.
+Formatted (e) The Commission shall determine whether an HCA Waiver complies with this Formatted Formatted (f) An HCA Waiver that sets an expiration date or any conditions is deemed Formatted noncompliant.
+Formatted

-(g) An HCA Waiver determined to be the result of an Inducement is deemed noncompliant.(h) If a Host Community elects to submit an HCA Waiver, a Host Community's submission shall be in a form and manner determined by the Commission and include, at minimum, the following information: 1.
-Identification of the specific application or license number intended to be exempt from the requirement to have a compliant HCA;

-2. Identification of a License Applicant or Marijuana Establishment in a manner consistent with both the business entity name certified and recorded with the Secretary of the Commonwealth of Massachusetts and the business entity name stated either in a License Applicant's license application or on a Marijuana Establishment's license record as maintained by the Commission.

-3. Printed name and signature of the individual(s) authorized to represent and act on behalf of a Host Community;

-4. Printed name and signature of the individual(s) authorized to represent and act on behalf of an applicant or Marijuana Establishment;

-5. The date of each parties' signature; and

-6. An attestation that the HCA Waiver was mutually agreed upon by both parties and executed in good faith.

-(i) An HCA Waiver that is executed and recorded with the Commission remains in full force and effect until such time as it is rescinded.
-An HCA Waiver may only be rescinded on Commission approval of an HCA subsequently executed and submitted by the parties. (j) An HCA waiver is not subject to review under the criteria in 935 CMR 500.850 regarding general waivers.
+- (g) An HCA Waiver determined to be the result of an Inducement is deemed noncompliant. - (h) If a Host Community elects to submit an HCA Waiver, a Host Community's submission shall be in a form and manner determined by the Commission and include, at minimum, the following information: - 1.
+Identification of the specific application or license number intended to be exempt from the requirement to have a compliant HCA; - 2.
+Identification of a Licensee Applicant or Marijuana Establishment in a manner consistent with both the business entity name certified and recorded with the Secretary of the Commonwealth of Massachusetts and the business entity name stated either in a License Applicant's license application or on a Marijuana Establishment's license record as maintained by the Commission. - 3.
+Printed name and signature of the individual(s) authorized to represent and act on behalf of a Host Community; - 4.
+Printed name and signature of the individual(s) authorized to represent and act on behalf of an Applicant or Marijuana Establishment; - 5.
+The date of each parties' signature; and - 6.
+An attestation that the HCA Waiver was mutually agreed upon by both parties and executed in good faith. - (i) An HCA Waiver must be signed in the presence of a notary of the Commonwealth. - (j) An HCA Waiver that is executed and recorded with the Commission remains in full force and effect until such time as it is rescinded.
+An HCA Waiver may only be rescinded on Commission approval of an HCA subsequently executed and submitted by the parties. - (k) An HCA waiver is not subject to review under the criteria in 935 CMR 500.850 regarding general waivers.